geovanyrdz/Facebook-Ads-analysis/README.md

-# Facebook Ads Analysis Project
+# Facebook Ads Analysis with Python, SQL and Power Bi

 This project is designed to extract, clean, and analyze Facebook Ads data for Acala Skin, one of my e-commerce brands.
 The process includes extracting data from the Facebook Marketing API, cleaning the data in a Jupyter Notebook, exporting it to a PostgreSQL database, and creating a Power BI report that updates daily with the new data.